"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 In a cheap hotel room a Peeping Tom has installed a micro-camera and along with his friend who works as a receptionist, they record couples having sex.

-And at one point they record the gang who’re after a load of cocaine pulling guns on each other.
-The Peeping Tom sees the video and gets worried he’ll get in trouble.
-But he doesn’t call the cops and doesn’t leave because…
+And by accident he witnesses a gang who’re after a load of cocaine pulling guns on each other.
+But he doesn’t run away because…

 …he falls in love with a girl that’s part of the gang!